-As Part of your Membership with Medcare, you are entitled to an Annual Birthday Check (ABC).
-This now includes a QRISK assessment – determining your risk of developing heart disease and stroke in the next 10 years!
+As a patient at Medcare you can now benefit from a Cardiovascular Risk Assessment – determining your risk of developing heart disease and stroke over the next 10 years!

 Take advantage of this invaluable check and take control of your health and future!